Lysxia/generic-data/README.md

 --
 -- show (T 3) = "T {unT = 3}"
 --
--- But instead, with a simple surgery, unsetIsRecord, we can forget T was -- declared as a record:
+-- But instead, with a simple surgery, unrecordify, we can forget T was -- declared as a record:
 --
 -- show (T 3) = "T 3"

 instance Show T where
-  showsPrec n = gshowsPrec n . unsetIsRecord . toData
+  showsPrec n = gshowsPrec n . unrecordify . toData

 -- This example can be found in test/microsurgery.hs
 ```